oleg-shilo/cs-script.vscode/README.md

 ---

 Note this extension depends on "ms-vscode.mono-debug" and "ms-vscode.csharp".
-Thus if these extensions are installed/function incorrectly please log error reports at their web sites.
+Thus if these extensions are installed or function incorrectly please log error reports at their corresponding web sites.

 ---